 Keep it in a Cool, Dry and Dark place -- The best environment is cool and dry.
 Cool temperatures reduce chemical activity.
 Dry conditions reduce the presence of water and its decaying effects.
 Do not store them over your stove or oven!

-Even with the best preservation methods, herbs and spices eventually lose their flavor.
+Even with the best preservation methods, food seasonings like herbs and spices eventually lose their flavor.
 When should you throw them out?
 Let's begin with some time limits.

 The following are general shelf life guidelines when the herb or spice is under ideal conditions: